open-telemetry/opentelemetry-demo/README.md

 languages that talk to each other over gRPC.
 Plus one Load Generator which uses Locust to fake user traffic.
 See the [Development Principles](/docs/development-principles.md) doc for more information.
-Just trying to give folks some initial feel/taste - I'll add color in the next few days:

 ```mermaid
 graph TD